AVC2-UESTC/WiFiTAD/README.md

 jiblib
 pyyaml```

+## Setup
 use this command to install pytorch 1.9.1 : `pip install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`

-use this command to compile the file: `python3 setup.py develop`
+use this command to build the project package manager: `python3 setup.py develop`

-use:bash TALFi/utils/TALFi.sh 0,1,2,3

-use:bash TALFi/utils/SlideWindow.sh 0
+## Training and Tnference
+you can run the TALFi in terminal by: `bash TALFi/utils/TALFi.sh 0,1,2,3`

+as well run the Slide Window Style Classify model by: `bash TALFi/utils/SlideWindow.sh 0`